 Chapter 3.
 Shop till you drop

 In order to start saving serious amounts of money, you are going to have to completely change the way you shop.
-In this chapter I shall tell you exactly what I do when it comes to shopping, what I buy, where I buy it and how I go about spending my money.
+In this chapter I shall tell you exactly what I do when it comes to shopping; what I buy, where I buy it and how I go about spending my money.

 I eat a lot of food.
 I’m not a big guy, skinny and about 5”10.
 However, I do exercise and when you exercise your appetite increases.
 I feed myself comfortably each week on £20 or less – 3 solid meals a day.
 I eat almost exactly the same things every day for every single meal.
-However, as I have been living this lifestyle for some time now, I have saved a considerable amount of money, so if I wanted to I could change my eating habits.
+However, as I have been living this lifestyle for some time now, I have saved a considerable amount of money, so if I wanted to, I could change my eating habits.
 I just choose not to because, why stop now?
 I’ve done this for so long that I’m comfortable living this way and enjoy seeing my money grow each month.

 Find a large supermarket and shop there.
 They’ll have a much larger range and sell their cheapest products which you won’t find in the smaller, convenience branches.
 Stick with the same supermarket and get yourself a points card.
 I just received a booklet of Sainsbury’s vouchers - £20 worth.
 That’s a week of free shopping.